California Psalms

 4 I see letters on lightning-slain giants,

-cyclopean toys: boulders, shale of crags — and on trunks and stumps
+on cyclops toys: boulders, shale of crags — and on trunks and stumps

-inconceivably inflated, loose household waste
+inconceivably outsized, like loose household waste

 dumped carelessly over slopes.